 When the HDCP Cipher is clocked, it produces a 128-bit block of key stream and increments the inputCtr following generation of the key stream.
-The key stream is XORed with 32-bit data symbols as shown in Table 3-1, Table 3-2 and Table 3-3.
-The value of inputCtr must never be reused for a given set of encryption parameters i.e. k_s and r{iv} .
+The value of inputCtr must never be reused for a given set of encryption parameters i.e. k_s and r{IV} .